2048khz-gachi-rmx/dotto/README.md

 what, you don't know what botto is?

 ## Features
-- Download videos from other services (Youtube, Instagram, etc...) via [`yt-dlp`](https://github.com/yt-dlp/yt-dlp), be it via text commands, slash commands or automatically (details below)
+- Download videos from other services (Youtube, Instagram, etc...) via [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) or [Cobalt](https://github.com/imputnet/cobalt), be it via text commands, slash commands or automatically (details below)
   - Prioritizes embeddable formats (H265 -> VP9 -> ...)
   - Prioritizes filesizes within the upload limits
   - If S3 details are provided, reuploads videos there to bypass the filesize limit